The European Central Bank Raises Interest Rates For The First Time In 11 Years

 In a note to clients, Nordea said: “Given the ECB’s hawkish signals, we now expect the central bank to follow the 25 basis point July rate hike with 50 basis point moves in both September and October.”

-“After that, the central bank is likely to slow down, hiking by 25 basis points in December.”7 Outdoor Living Stocks to Buy Before Investors Go Away For the Summer
+“After that, the central bank is likely to slow down, hiking by 25 basis points in December.”7 Travel Stocks That Will Benefit as Covid Restrictions End

 .